Networking and Soft Skills: Business Communication to Build Trust.

 Six fears that hold us back

-‘What if they think I'm stupid?’ — This thought eats away at your confidence.
-Especially if the person you're talking to is intelligent, authoritative, or simply older.
+“What if they think I’m stupid?”
+This thought eats away at your confidence, especially if the person you’re talking to is smart, respected, or simply older.

 2. Fear of rejection.

-“What if they just stay silent or say ‘that’s not interesting’?” — The fear of being ignored stops you from taking the first step.
+“What if they just stay silent or say ‘not interested’?”
+The fear of being ignored stops you from taking the first step.

-“I don’t want to seem like a clingy person or a show-off.” — Because of this, you’re too shy to take the initiative.
+“I don’t want to come across as clingy or as a show-off.”
+Because of this, you feel too shy to take the initiative.

-“What if I start talking and they’re on a completely different wavelength?” — This is particularly relevant if you’re from a different circle, sphere or level of decision-making.
+“What if I start talking and they’re in a completely different world?”
+This is especially relevant if you’re from a different circle, industry, or level of decision-making.

-5. Fear of “what if they ask me something and I don’t know?”
+5. Fear of “what if they ask and I don’t know?”

-A typical mental block for perfectionists.
-You want to be 150% prepared — and end up saying nothing at all.
+A typical block for perfectionists.
+You want to be 150% prepared—and end up saying nothing at all.

 6. Fear that it will be awkward.